Language: EN

 Pattern Matching in Python

-Unlike traditional if-else statements, pattern matching provides a more readable and concise way to handle different cases, especially when working with nested and complex data structures.
+Unlike traditional if-else statements, pattern matching provides a more readable and concise way to handle different cases, (especially when working with nested and complex data structures).

-Syntax of Pattern Matching
+Pattern Matching Syntax

 The basic syntax of pattern matching in Python consists of the keyword match followed by an expression to be compared, and a case block to define the patterns to match.